EffectOrientedProgramming/book/Chapters/02_Introduction.md

 ### Side Effects

-You’ve probably heard about *Side Effects.*
+You've probably heard about *Side Effects.*
 A Side Effect happens when you call a function and something changes in your program or in the environment.
-So you don’t just get a result from your function call, you change your surroundings—and this might also affect your function the next time you call it, or even the behavior of the rest of the program.
+So you don't just get a result from your function call, you change your surroundings—and this might also affect your function the next time you call it, or even the behavior of the rest of the program.
 Basically, if you have to read the documentation to figure out what happens when you call the function, it's a Side Effect.

-We hope you are thinking, “Isn’t that what we’ve been talking about?
-Isn’t that just an Effect?”
+We hope you are thinking, "Isn't that what we've been talking about?
+Isn't that just an Effect?"

-The difference between a Side Effect and an Effect is that a side effect “just happens,” while an Effect is something that can be managed.
+The difference between a Side Effect and an Effect is that a side effect "just happens," while an Effect is something that can be managed.
 For example, suppose you write to the console using the standard console library provided by your language.
-That library was not designed for Effect Systems, so we don’t have any way to put a box around it and control it like we do with Effects.
+That library was not designed for Effect Systems, so we don't have any way to put a box around it and control it like we do with Effects.
-When you write to the console, the surroundings change (output appears on the console) and there’s nothing we can do about it.
+When you write to the console, the surroundings change (output appears on the console) and there's nothing we can do about it.
-That’s a Side Effect.
+That's a Side Effect.

 For this reason, we must use special libraries from the Effect System when performing some kinds of Effects such as console I/O.
 Those libraries are written to keep track of and manage the Effects.